Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking. And it’s one that has serious effects.

 What’s a Drink?

-This “definition of a drink” is crucial information for students to have.
+This “definition of a drink” is crucial fact for students to have.
 They need it to make sense of any attempt to quantify “binge” or high-risk drinking.
 For example, students tend to relate how much they drank by counting the “number” of beverages consumed.
-Not to the amount of alcohol contained in each.
+Not to the amount of alcohol in each.
 In so doing, the male student who has “4 pints of beer” will have nonetheless inadvertently entered the high-risk zone.
 That’s true even if he has paid attention to the advice to have 4 or fewer drinks.

 To tie “bingeing” to a number of drinks is dangerous for two reasons.